1. Home

 Because of its relationship with the manufacturing industry, recycling can provide many economic benefits.

 According to the EPA, recycling programs and reuse activities in the United States accounted for 681,000 jobs within a single year.
-The recycling industry also reports that, for every 1,000 tons of recycled material, nearly two new jobs are created.
+The EPA in 2024 also reported that for every 10,000 tons of recycled material about 16 new jobs are created.

-Recycling product materials, rather than harvesting and processing raw materials from the earth, can lower or reduce the energy cost of production by up to 95%.
-This saved expense can help offset what it costs to do the actual collecting and recycling of those materials.
+Recycling materials can lower or reduce the energy cost of production by up to 95%.
+This can help offset recycling costs.

-The creation of landfill sites, as well as the establishment of natural resource extraction sites, disproportionately targets low-income communities.
+The creation of landfill sites and natural resource extraction sites disproportionately affects low-income communities.
 These sites can also lead to environmental degradation and toxic waste leaks in areas populated by disenfranchised people of color.

 What Can I Recycle?